+ne newsletter of The Association of Junior Leagues International, Inc.

+OL(i)As

-City Master Plan connected, the newsletter of The Association of Junior Leagues International, Inc. Forward New Orleans Steel MagNOL(i)As Advocacy Post-Katrina, the women of The Junior League of New Orleans took on corruption and injustice and advocated for coastal restoration, ultimately securing funding for the NORD ecosystem and helping to reform levee management, the tax assessment process, the Reform criminal justice system, education, housing, and ethics.
-In short, they did anything but wilt.
-Archives They say that what doesn't kill you makes you stronger.
-Five and a half years after Hurricane Katrina-and to lesser extent Rita, the storm that followed-there is no better illustration of that old adage holding true than a handful of women from The Junior League of New Orleans who weathered the devastation and emerged determined to make things right, each in their own way.
-Barbara Bush , a native Tennessean who'd moved to the Big Easy as a college student and who in 2005 was living in a house on a swath of high ground known as the "Sliver by the River," hadn't planned to evacuate.
-But on that Sunday morning, after enduring several phone calls from her increasingly worried daughter-in-law, the two women and the River," hadn't planned to evacuate.
+the women of The Junior League of New Orleans took on corruption and advocated for coastal restoration, ultimately securing funding for the nd helping to reform levee management, the tax assessment process, the ce system, education, housing, and ethics.
+In short, they did anything but t what doesn't kill you makes you stronger.
+Five and a half years after trina-and to lesser extent Rita, the storm that followed-there is no better that old adage holding true than a handful of women from The Junior League of New Orleans who weathered the devastation and emerged determined to make things right, each in their own way.

+Barbara Bush, a native Tennessean who'd moved to the Big Easy as a college student and who in 2005 was living in a house on a swath of high ground known as the "Sliver by the River," hadn't planned to evacuate.
 But on that Sunday morning, after enduring several phone calls from her increasingly worried daughter-in-law, the two women and Bush's son headed out of town for the shelter of a cabin the family owned in the woods of Alabama.
-The drive, which normally would have required two hours, took 12, in bumper-to-bumper traffic.
+The drive, which normally would have required two hours, took 12, in bumperto-bumper traffic.
 Her husband would follow a few hours later, and they would remain there for three months, for some of that time without any power.